Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 These tertiary squadrons contain all the soldiers required for Delta to function.
 It includes soldiers with jobs such as cook, surgeon, finance personnel, supply personnel, explosive ordnance disposal, and many more.

 4.1.5.1.
-Delta Froce Tier 1 Hackers
+Delta Force Tier 1 Hackers

 The CNOS is a squadron of computer hackers with a variety of purposes such as finding and fixing targets for assault squadrons to finish.
-The squadron is spread around the DMV area, with a headquarters in Arlington, V and two troops at Fort Mead, MD and Langley, VA.
+The squadron is spread around the DMV area, with a headquarters in Arlington, VA and two troops at Fort Mead, MD and Langley, VA.
 THE CNOS reports directly to the JSOC commander, allowing it to hack within countries the US is not technically at war with.
 CNOS operators have clandestinely infiltrated countries as members of non-governmental organizations and heavily targeted internet cafes in the Middle East to identify terrorists.

 The squadron was unofficially formed in the 1990s by a few tech-savvy Delta operators who specialized in surveillance.
 The squadron began to grow and after 9/11 it became a stand-alone unit as Delta’s command fully realized its usefulness in the digital millennium.
 By 2007 the CNOS had become large enough to earn a designation as a stand-alone squadron in Delta.
 The Unit’s hackers work alongside various intelligence units such as the CIA, ISA, and JSOC internal cyber-warfare units.
 (Source)